kevinhughes27/parity-server/README.md

 sudo certbot --nginx -d parity.ocua.ca
 ```

 Note - this step requires that `parity.ocua.ca` is already pointing to this instance.
-This can be down by associating the Elastic IP.
+This can be done by associating the Elastic IP.
 Reassociating an IP will change how you connect to the instance.

 2. Create the nginx dhparam.pem key: `openssl dhparam -out /etc/nginx/dhparam.pem 4096`
 3. Remove the `/etc/nginx/sites-enabled/default` file